section-engineering-education/engineering-education/content/articles/network-management-with-cdp-lldp/index.md

 ### Prerequisites
 The reader must put the following into consideration:
 - The reader should be conversant with the basic networking concepts.
-- Good understanding of how to configure networks and their components using any of the network simulation tools.
+- Have a good understanding of how to configure networks and their components using any of the network simulation tools.
 - For this article, it is best for the reader to know how to work with the Cisco packet tracer network simulator tool.

 To download and install the Cisco packet tracer on a desktop or laptop, visit [this link](https://www.computernetworkingnotes.com/ccna-study-guide/download-packet-tracer-for-windows-and-linux.html).